How Chatbot Development Can Make Technology More Accessible?

 The argument for making technology user-friendly

 The argument for making chatbot technology usable to everyone stems from a dire need of reducing inequality across the world.
 More than half of the world doesn’t have access to the Internet.
-We can be highly optimistic that such a problem can be solved in the coming years ahead, especially considering the plans to create worldwide internet connectivity through satellite technology by companies such as Amazon and Tesla.
+We can be highly optimistic that such a problem can be solved in the coming years ahead, especially considering the plans to create worldwide internet connectivity through satellite technology by companies such as Amazon

 But while the inequality with regard to accessibility of services may be solved by vision and intellect, the same cannot be said about the inequality with regard to familiarity with technology.